jhnbyrn/951-KLR-PAGES/dme_lambda_code_walkthrough.md

 A few notes about this:

 The flags 25h.4 and 25h.5 are both set during the cranking phase.
 Each one corresponds to an engine temperature threshold, and is set if the engine temperature was below that threshold during cranking.
 But both thresholds are set to the same value, around 15C.
 Only 25h.4 is used here.
-This means that there are two different temperature thresholds for enabling lambda control.
+The way that 25h.4 is used here means that there are two different temperature thresholds for enabling lambda control.
 If the temperature was below ~15C while cranking, then lambda control is only enabled above 55C.
 Otherwise it's enabled from around 22C.

 Also note the hysterisis logic: once lambda control is activated based on the initial temp threshold, it won't get deactivated unless the temp falls to around 5C below that temperature - this prevents it from switching on and off constantly if the temperature happens to be hovering around the threshold.